Cache and retrieve structured LLM extractions with CortexDB and Instructor.

 )

-# Later, recall similar extractions for few-shot prompting
+# Later, recall a similar extraction for few-shot prompting

 cortex,